azavana/Machine-Learning_Deep-Learning/README.md

 # Deep-Learning_Machine-Learning with TensorFlow (Updated Regularly)

-Aritificial Intelligence, Deep Learning, Machine Learning with TensorFlow.
+Deep Learning, Machine Learning with TensorFlow.
 Each folder contains two extensions of the same program: a.py extension and a.ipynb extension.

 # How to run (Linux Debian / Ubuntu)